TheBigBrainsCompany/TbbcMoneyBundle/README.md

 Doctrine is required to use this feature.

-In order to get the ratio history, you have to enable it in the configuration and to use doctrine.
+In order to get the ratio history, you have to enable it in the configuration and to use Doctrine.

 ```yaml
 tbbc_money: